Christmas gifts that help children in need. Shop Now →

 But at Holt, we strive to help every child grow and thrive in the love of their family.
 And in 2016, a generous grant from the GHR Foundation helped Holt launch a program to reunite children living in orphanages with their birth families — if not parents, then aunts or uncles or grandparents who can provide the kind of loving, attentive care that children just don’t receive in institutions.
 Before reunification could happen, however, orphanage staff needed to be able to identify a child’s family.

 When a child enters the U.S. foster care system, a social worker develops an extensive file about that child — his or her parents’ names, addresses, extended family contacts, medical concerns.
 All kinds of details that will be critical to providing ongoing care to that child and, eventually, reunifying the child with his or her family.
-In Cambodia, the social welfare system is severely underdeveloped.
-There are very few social workers in the entire country, and digital and printed record-keeping is neither standardized nor systematic.
-Often, children enter orphanage care and no one records any information about their birth family, which makes it very difficult to reunify children with their families later.
-To help caregivers, Holt staff and local ministry officials helped implement these important practices — teaching these skills through partnerships with Cambodian orphanages and communities, and making it possible to begin reuniting children with families.
+In Cambodia, the social welfare system is underdeveloped.
+There are not many social workers in the entire country, and digital and printed record-keeping is neither standardized nor systematic.
+Often, children enter orphanage care and there is no proper record on any information about their birth family, which makes it very difficult to reunify children with their families later.
+To help caregivers, Holt staff and local ministry officials helped implement these important practices — teaching these skills through partnerships with Cambodian orphanages and local governments, and making it possible to begin reunifying children with families.

 Once children rejoin their families, Holt sponsors and donors may also provide the tools and resources these families need to care for the child — such as food support, school supplies, counseling and even job skills training for the adults.